Scylla

 Why Scylla

-Built by a game developer, for game developers
+Built by game devs, for game devs

 Scylla is opinionated where opinions matter (lifecycle, dependency direction, error handling) and quiet where they do not (you write your gameplay code the way you want to write it).
 The framework holds the scaffolding.
 You build the game on top.